misiektoja/instagram_monitor/README.md

 It is disabled by default, but you can enable it via `BE_HUMAN` configuration option or `--be-human` flag.

-It is used only with session login (mode 2).
+It is used only with session login (session mode 2).

 After each check cycle, the tool will randomly do one or more of these harmless actions:
 - View your explore feed: pulls a single post from Instagram's explore feed